herotechcourse/kotlin-racingcar-precourse/README.md

 - [ ] After all rounds are done, pick the winner.
 (If there are multiple winners, print all their names)

 ## Exception
-- [ ] Throw IllegalArgumentException if a car name exceeds 5 characters.
-- [ ] Throw IllegalArgumentException for any input that does not meet the requirements.
+- [x] Throw IllegalArgumentException for any input that does not meet the requirements.